lukaszbudnik/migrator/tutorials/oauth2-proxy/README.md

 ## oauth2-proxy

 I will use oauth2-proxy project.
 It supports multiple OAuth2 providers.
-To name a few: Google, Facebook, GitHub, LinkedIn, Azure, Keycloak, login.gov, any OpenID Connect compatibile provider, and much more.
+To name a few: Google, Facebook, GitHub, LinkedIn, Azure, Keycloak, login.gov, or any OpenID Connect compatibile provider.
 For the sake of simplicity I will re-use oauth2-proxy local-environment which creates and setups an embedded ready-to-use Keycloak server.

 To learn more about how oauth2-proxy works visit their github repo: https://github.com/oauth2-proxy/oauth2-proxy.

-To learn more about Keycload visit their website: https://www.keycloak.org.
+To learn more about Keycloak visit their website: https://www.keycloak.org.

 ## Docker setup

-I re-used a docker-compose.yaml from oauth2-proxy local-environment and updated it to provision the following services:
+I re-used `docker-compose.yaml` from oauth2-proxy local-environment and updated it to provision the following services:

 * keycloak - the Identity and Access Management service, available at: http://keycloak.localtest.me:9080
 * oauth2-proxy - proxy that protects migrator and connects to keycloak for OAuth2/OIDC authentication, available at: http://gateway.localtest.me:4180